xiehan/cdktf-integration-alexa-example/README.md

 3. Install the [Alexa Skills Kit CLI](https://developer.amazon.com/en-US/docs/alexa/smapi/quick-start-alexa-skills-kit-command-line-interface.html): `npm install --global ask-cli`

-    Then run `ask configure` to login in with your Amazon Developer account and link your AWS credentials
+    Then run `ask configure` to log in with your Amazon Developer account and link your AWS credentials

     Assuming that you want to use the AWS profile you just configured in the previous step, you'll also want to run `export AWS_PROFILE="ask_cli_default"` and/or store that environment variable in a way where it persists for this project